 What happens during a police investigation for insurance fraud?

 The IFED will then begin their own investigation, during which you will likely be interviewed.
-You must not answer any police questions or attend a police interview without a fraud solicitor present.
+You must not answer any police questions or attend a police interview without a insurance fraud solicitor present.
 You are entitled to free legal advice at the police station.
 Furthermore, you are entitled to remain silent until your representative arrives.

 If you have been arrested and taken to the police station, or you have been asked to attend a police interview on a voluntary basis, please contact us at Ashmans Solicitors.
 We offer free police station representation.